ClaudiusMinimus/Ninety-Nine-Mods-on-the-Wall-1.16.4/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ---
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----
 ## Please Fill in ALL Applicable Sections ##

 **Describe the bug**
 - A clear and concise description of what the bug is.
-- Please paste a link to this Bug Report in our discord in the sic-support channel. https://discord.com/invite/jXrx4Tu
+- Please paste a link to this Bug Report in our discord in the 99-support channel. https://discord.com/invite/jXrx4Tu

 **Singleplayer or Multiplayer**
 - Singleplayer: y/n